supremeimposter/My-Vault/GATE/Digital-Logic/Boolean Algebra-Minimization of Boolean Functions/Boolean Function.md

 ---
 ## Minimization of Boolean Functions

-Boolean functions can be minimized to its equivalent boolean expressions, leading to reduced literal count and minimal number of gates.
+Boolean functions can be minimized to its equivalent boolean expressions, which corresponds to reduced literal count and minimal number of logic gates.

 ```mermaid
 flowchart TD